jwalton/rust-book-abridged/docs/ch12-io-project-cli.md

 ## 12.5 - Working with Environment Variables

 We'll add a feature to minigrep to allow it to do case-insensitive matches if the `IGNORE_CASE` environment variable is set.
 Why an environment variable instead of a command line switch like `-i`?
-Mainly because we want to demonstrate the use of environment variables.
+Because this section is about environment variables.

 We'll start this out by defining a new function called `search_case_insensitive` in _src/lib.rs_: